neuroinformatics-unit/datashuttle/docs/source/pages/examples/lab-project-checker.md

 :html_theme.sidebar_secondary.remove:

-# Validating a Lab's projects
+# Validate all projects in a lab

 This example shows how Viktor Plattner (Akrami Lab, [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/)) validates all of a lab's projects at once, saving a log file of any detected NeuroBlueprint-formatting errors.